pmlave/printf/README.md

-get_func.c | A function to determine which function to pull according to which format specifier print_type.c | The functions that determine how to print the given argument holberton.h | The header file containing the protoypes for all functions necessary for _printf
+get_func.c | A function to determine which function to pull according to which format specifier print_type.c | The functions that determine how to print the given argument holberton.h | The header file containing the protoypes for all functions necessary for _printf helpers.c | A file containing helper functions for functions in print_type.c

 ## Authors
 Essence Boayue & Paul Lave